smart-on-fhir/smart-health-card-decoder/README.md

 import {verify} from 'smart-health-card-decoder'

-// supply a list of valid public keys instead of a directory const keys = [
+// supply a list of valid public keys instead of a directory
+// signature verification will only happen against keys in the array const keys = [
     {
         kty: "EC",